Ajdija/hands-on-design-patterns-with-react-native/readme.md

 ##### Bootstrap note
 All of the examples from this book were bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).
 The most recent version of Create React Native App guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

+##### fatal: unable to checkout working tree / Unable to create file [...].xcscheme filename too long
+Some files have too long filenames for your specific (most likely Windows) system.
+Proceed as if everything was all right.

 ##### I see the app but it says "Network request failed"
 If you are running examples from chapters 6, 7, 8, 9, 10 or 11 you should also start the server first.